tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

     pass
 {% endhighlight %}

-if previous checkpoint exist at that path load that checkpoint and continue further training else we train from scratch
+if the previous checkpoint exists at that path load that checkpoint and continue further training else we train from scratch

 {% highlight python linenos %}